aspose-slides/Aspose.Slides-Documentation/net/developer-guide/web-extensions/_index.md

 </body>
 </html>
 ```
-This template will be saved on disk as "shape-template-hello-world.html" to use it in the next step.
+This template will be saved on disk as "shape-template-hello-world.html" that will be used in the next step.

 In this template, we are iterating text frames in presentation shapes to display the text.
-Let us generate the HTML file using WebDocument, and export Presentation into the file:
+Let's generate the HTML file using WebDocument and then export the Presentation into the file:

 ``` csharp
 using (Presentation pres = new Presentation())